 Again this year, the Dash-8 will be based at Bundaberg Airport and take up the radio callsign of "Bomber 141".
-It will be based in Bundaberg for Queensland’s next three bushfire seasons and will be sent to Victoria again for its fire season, which coincides with Queensland’s wet season.
+It will be based in Bundaberg for Queensland’s bushfire season and will be sent to Victoria again for its fire season, which coincides with Queensland’s wet season.

 The Dash-8 has a 670km/h travel time meaning the bomber can quickly reach other parts of the state if needed, potentially saving lives and communities all over Queensland.
 It is able to fly the 300-kilometre direct journey from Bundaberg to Brisbane in 30 minutes at top speed.

 UPDATE!
-On Wednesday 7 September, recently re-registered Agair Logistics P/L Gulfstream Aerospace (AeroCommander) 695-A JetProp 1000 VH-LMC "Birddog 125" was noted arriving into Bundaberg Airport from Stawell in Victoria.
-It is assumed that it will again provide airborne support for C-FFQE during this coming bushfire season.
+On Thursday 31 August, Agair Logistics P/L Gulfstream Aerospace (AeroCommander) 695-A JetProp 1000 VH-LMC "Birddog 125" was noted arriving into Bundaberg Airport from Stawell in Victoria.
+It is assumed that it will again provide airborne support for C-FFQE - and possibly VH-UHR - during this coming bushfire season.

-All photos taken by Hayden Matthew Alexander ©
+All photos taken by Jan Kretschmer, Hayden Matthew Alexander and Daniel Gorza ©